NangenX/Hooray_IPTV_Doc/docs/live-setting.md

 In the "Live Program" section, you need to make some critical settings.
 This step is crucial because your input program source must strictly comply with Hooray IPTV's input standards and protocols.

-First, you need to determine whether your program source meets Hooray IPTV's input standards.
+<font color="red"> First </font>, you need to determine whether your program source meets Hooray IPTV's input standards.
 These standards may include specific file formats, encoding methods, resolutions, etc. If your program source does not meet these standards, you may need to use a transcoding tool to convert it to a format that complies with the standards.

-Second, you need to ensure that your live channel source complies with Hooray IPTV's protocol.
+<font color="red"> Second </font>, you need to ensure that your live channel source complies with Hooray IPTV's protocol.
 This may include how to transmit data, how to handle errors, how to ensure data integrity, etc.

 If your program source does not comply with Hooray IPTV's input standards and protocols, the system will not function correctly.
 In this case, you may need to look for other live channel sources or seek hooray team with professional technical support to solve the problem.